GAMELYSANDRE/GAMELYSANDRE/README.md

-- 👋 Hi, I’m @GAMELYSANDRE
+- 👋 Hi, I’m LYSANDRE
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I'm just passionate about computers and programming.

+- Salut, je suis LYSANDRE
+Je suis juste passionné d'informatique et de programmation.

 <!---
 GAMELYSANDRE/GAMELYSANDRE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.